spectralDNS/shenfun/docs/source/index.rst

 but applications are limited to multidimensional tensor product grids.
 The code is parallelized with MPI through the `mpi4py-fft`_ package.

-Shenfun enables you to develop efficient and accurate PDE solvers (spectral order and accuracy), in the comfortable high-level Python language.
-The spectral accuracy is ensured from using high-order *global* orthogonal basis functions (Fourier, Legendre and Chebyshev), as opposed to finite element codes like `FEniCS`_ that are using low-order *local* basis functions.
-Efficiency is ensured through vectorization (`Numpy`_), parallelization (`mpi4py`_) and by moving critical routines to `Cython`_.
+Shenfun enables fast development of efficient and accurate PDE solvers (spectral order and accuracy), in the comfortable high-level Python language.
+The spectral accuracy is ensured by using high-order *global* orthogonal basis functions (Fourier, Legendre and Chebyshev), as opposed to finite element codes that are using low-order *local* basis functions.
+Efficiency is ensured through vectorization (`Numpy`_), parallelization (`mpi4py`_) and by moving critical routines to `Cython`_ or `Numba`_.
 Shenfun has been used to run turbulence simulations (Direct Numerical Simulations) on thousands of processors on high-performance supercomputers, see the `spectralDNS`_ repository.